cmeyers-gitportfolio/portfolio_optimization_framework/README.md

 Compared to traditional mean-variance approaches, the framework achieves improved stability and resilience under stress conditions.

+### Benchmark Comparison

+The model outperforms the benchmark in 63% of periods, with a positive Information Ratio (0.88), suggesting consistent excess returns rather than isolated outperformance.

 ## Distribution Engine (Visual Insights)